arduino/docs-content/content/software/ide-v1/tutorials/getting-started/cores/arduino-mbed-max-carrier/content.md

 }
 ```

+With the code copied it is now ready to be uploaded.
 To upload the sketch, simply click on the arrow in the top left corner.
 This process takes a few seconds, and it is important to not disconnect the board during this process.

 ![Uploading the sketch.](assets/install_mbed_portenta_img07.png)